What is the People’s Panel?

 The Community Conversations had revealed the different ways people all over the country were struggling with the system.

 From patients getting desperate while they wait months for treatment.
 To an army of unpaid carers under stress as they fight for the care that their loved ones need.
 And overworked staff being pushed to breaking point.

-Next, we’re recruiting a People’s Panel to listen to all that’s been said and work out what issues to focus on.
+And we then recruited a People’s Panel to listen to all that’s been said and work out what issues to focus on.

-How the Panel will work
+How the Panel worked

-As part of these sessions they’ll:
+As part of these sessions they:

 What happens after the People’s Panel

 Engage Britain will bring more people together in early 2022 – including frontline staff, patients, people who draw on care support, and those who decide how services are run – to design solutions together.

 Ideas will be tested to make sure they make a practical difference to people.